Potential and limitations of machine-learning approaches to inclusive $|V_{ub}|$ determinations: Introduction

 Multivariate analysis techniques based on machine learning (ML) are ideally suited for accessing the $B\to X_u\ell \nu$ decays in regions dominated by the $B\to X_c\ell \nu$ background, while still achieving good signal-to-background ratios.
 From the ML perspective, the challenge is to build a classifier between signal ($B\to X_u\ell \nu$) and background ($B\to X_c\ell \nu$ and other decays).
 The first example of such a ML approach to $\vub$ determinations was the Belle analysis of Ref.~\cite{Urquijo:2009tp}.
 It used a boosted decision tree~(BDT) based classifier taking various high-level kinematic and global features as input and gave a result for the partial decay rate with the single restriction that the charged lepton carries momentum greater than $1\,\gev$ in the $B$-meson rest frame.
 Thereby, it samples more than 90\,\% of the inclusive $B\to X_u\ell \nu$ phase space such that a theoretical description based on the local OPE is applicable.
 A potential criticism is that such a classifier needs to be trained on Monte Carlo (MC) samples of signal and background events, and is thus especially susceptible to systematic errors based on the kinematic modelling of the signal.
-A possible approach to evading this criticism was presented recently in the reanalysis of the Belle data in Ref.~\cite{Cao:2021xqf}, where kinematic properties were not included as input features in a BDT classifier; although the classification power of such a BDT is significantly reduced, it can be used to enhance the signal-to-background ratio to a level which permits a binned one- and two-dimensional likelihood analyses of the kinematic features of the signal and background after event selection.
+A possible approach to evading this criticism was presented recently in the reanalysis of the Belle data in Ref.~\cite{Cao:2021xqf}, where kinematic properties were not included as input features in a BDT classifier.
+Although the classification power of such a BDT is reduced when viewed in terms of typical machine-learning metrics such as the area under the curve, it can be used to enhance the signal-to-background ratio to a level which permits a binned one- and two-dimensional likelihood analyses of the kinematic features of the signal and background after event selection resulting in a similar significance after the likelihood analysis.

 The purpose of this paper is to perform a systematic study on the use of ML-based classifiers for inclusive $\vub$ analyses.
 We focus on two main aspects.
 First, we explore the use of deep neural nets (NNs) as an alternative ML architecture to BDTs.
 While BDTs typically work best when given a small set of carefully engineered, high-level features such as the hadronic invariant mass, NNs can take as input the very high-dimensional set of low-level features characterising the event (such as the four-momenta of the final-state particles) and use it to learn an optimal way to classify signal and background.\footnote{For some discussions on the benefits of using low-level features rather than expert engineered high-level input features only, see e.g.~Refs.~\cite{Baldi:2014kfa, Guest:2016iqz} or the ML review~\cite{Guest:2018yhq}. } Second, we study in detail the inclusivity of the classifiers and their sensitivity not only to the set of input features chosen, but also to the event generator used producing the training data.
 In particular, while present $\vub$ analyses rely on the generator \Evtgen~\cite{Lange:2001uf}, in this paper we compare results using combinations of \Sherpa~\cite{Gleisberg:2008ta} and \Evtgen event samples, which differ very little in their description of the $B\to X_c \ell \nu$ background but much more so in the description of the $B\to X_u \ell \nu$ signal.